fyquah/hardcaml_zprize/zprize/msm_pippenger/README.md

 ## Overview of the architecture

-We have implemented a heavily optimized version of [Pippenger's algorithm](https://dl.acm.org/doi/abs/10.1137/0209022) in order to solve the MSM problem.
+We have implemented a heavily optimized version of [pippengers algorithm](https://dl.acm.org/doi/abs/10.1137/0209022) in order to solve the MSM problem.

-We picked window sizes of between 12 and 13 bits, which allowed for efficient mapping to FPGA URAM resources which are natively 4096 elements deep.
+We picked window sizes of between 12 and 13 bits, which allowed for efficient mapping to FPGA URAM resources which are naively 4096 elements deep.
 Points are transformed and pre-loaded into DDR-4, so that at run time only scalars are sent from the host to the FPGA via PCIe.
 We implemented a single fully-pipelined point adder on the FPGA which adds points to buckets as directed by the